Scope Proposal & Explainer

 2. Allow light-DOM elements to opt-in to style isolation

-Shadow-DOM is simply not designed for the common “design system” approach, where patterns overlap in more fluid ways, and global styles are expected to “flow through” and tie all the pieces together.
+Shadow-DOM is not designed for the common “design system” approach, where patterns overlap in more fluid ways, and global styles are expected to “flow through” and tie all the pieces together.

 Are scope attributes useful in html?